tempname11/WorkingTitle4/notes/medium_term.md

     (seems correlated with number of Vulkan warnings beforehand.)

 ### architectural problems
+- descriptor set counts are fixed
 - uploader seems very rushed, need to come back to it from a performance perspective
 - also need automatic GPU memory region compacting
+- also need multi-alloc-like capability for `allocator`
+- allocators probably should be top-level, not nested inside other structures

 - error handing for file reads is hairy. consider a set of read helpers that provide zero output on error and go on